Using images in content

 - allows text zooming and resizing

-- displays better on mobile devices
+- works better on mobile devices